Innovation Glossary: Essential Terms and Definitions

 Related: Wikipedia: Business Model

-Business Experiment
+Business Experiment.

 A well-defined, repeatable initiative aiming to capture insights and data points to assist decision-making for further investment or to validate particular hypotheses